 A few years ago, they were trying to figure out how to handle Black Friday.
 They launched a campaign encouraging their consumers not to buy a new Patagonia jacket.
 Ok, now that’s crazy.

 Why?
 Everything they make takes something from the planet we can’t give back.
 Each piece of Patagonia clothing, whether or not it’s organic or uses recycled materials, emits several times its weight in greenhouse gases, generates at least another half garment’s worth of scrap, and draws down copious amounts of freshwater now growing scarce everywhere on the planet.

 The Patagonia case study is highlighted with an ad in the New York Times asking people to buy less on Black Friday.
 Yes, they are in business to make and sell products.
-Yes, they need to make money, and they are growing, but they want to make sure they address the risks of consumerism and don’t want to show up hypocritical.
+Yes, they need to make money, and they are growing.
+But they want to make sure they address the risks of consumerism and don’t want to show up hypocritical.

 Patagonia refuses to sell to Wall Street or Silicon Valley

-A new part of the Patagonia case study is that of 2020, they will no longer sell co-branded fleeces into companies who do no share their purpose of saving the planet.
+A new part of our Patagonia case study is they will no longer sell co-branded fleeces into companies who do no share their purpose of saving the planet.
 That means no to Wall Street and no to Silicon Valley.
 The way they get around this is to stay they will only sell to those companies who are willing to give away 1% of their sales.
 Turning away willing customers, because they don’t share your views: that’s purpose.
 Below is an online communication where they turned away a bank from using their products.

 Patagonia is in business to save our home planet.